-First two weeks: You must attend your discussion and laboratory (DL) sections during the first two weeks of class to remain enrolled in the class.
-Any enrollment changes must be done via Tele-BEARS.
+First two weeks: Discussion and lab (D/L) section begin on the first day of instruction.
+You must attend your discussion and laboratory (DL) sections during the first two weeks of class to remain enrolled in the class.
+Any enrollment changes must be done via CalCentral.
 You must attend your enrolled DL section.

 If you still have a problem, then contact the Head GSI.

-Drop Deadline: September 5.
+Drop Deadline: September 1

-Head Graduate Student Instructor: Lenny Evans, levans@berkeley.edu
+Head Graduate Student Instructor: Jacob Leedom, leedoj@berkeley.edu